Quantum energy inequalities in integrable models with several particle species and bound states: Preliminaries

 \begin{defn} Let $(\mathcal{K},V,J,M)$ be a one-particle little space.
 A meromorphic function \makebox{$S:\mathbb{C} \to \mathcal{B}(\mathcal{K}^{\otimes 2})$} with no poles on the real line is called \emph{S-function} iff for all $\zeta,\zeta'\in\mathbb{C}$ the following holds:

-\begin{enumerate}[label=(S\arabic*),ref=(S\arabic*)] \item Unitarity: \quad $S(\bar\zeta)^\dagger = S(\zeta)^{-1}.$ \item Hermitian analyticity: \quad $S(\zeta)^{-1} = S(-\zeta).$ \item CPT invariance: \quad $J^{\otimes 2} \mathbb{F} S(\zeta) \mathbb{F} J^{\otimes 2} = S(\zeta)^\dagger.$ \item Yang-Baxter equation: \\$(S(\zeta) \otimes \mathbb{1}_{\mathcal{K}}) (\mathbb{1}_{\mathcal{K}} \otimes S(\zeta+\zeta')) (S(\zeta') \otimes \mathbb{1}_{\mathcal{K}}) = (\mathbb{1}_{\mathcal{K}} \otimes S(\zeta')) (S(\zeta+\zeta') \otimes \mathbb{1}_{\mathcal{K}})(\mathbb{1}_{\mathcal{K}} \otimes S(\zeta)).$ \item Crossing symmetry: \\ $\forall \, u_i,v_i \in \mathcal{K}, i=1,2:$ \; $(u_1 \otimes u_2, S(i\pi-\zeta) \, v_1 \otimes v_2)_{\mathcal{K}^{\otimes 2}} = (J v_1 \otimes u_1, S(\zeta) \, v_2 \otimes J u_2)_{\mathcal{K}^{\otimes 2}}. $ \item Translational invariance: \\ $(E_m\otimes E_{m'})S(\zeta) = S(\zeta) (E_{m'}\otimes E_m), \quad m,m'\in\mathfrak{M}.$ \item $\mathcal{G}$ invariance: \\ $\forall \, g \in \mathcal{G}: \quad [S(\zeta),V(g)^{\otimes 2}] = 0.$ \end{enumerate} An S-function is called \emph{regular} iff \begin{enumerate}[label=(S\arabic*),ref=(S\arabic*)] \item Regularity: \quad $\exists \kappa > 0: \quad S\restriction_{\mathbb{S}(-\kappa,\kappa)} \text{ is analytic and bounded.}$ In this case, $\kappa(S)$ denotes the supremum of such $\kappa$'s. \end{enumerate} \end{defn}
+\begin{enumerate}[label=(S\arabic*),ref=(S\arabic*)] \item Unitarity: \quad $S(\bar\zeta)^\dagger = S(\zeta)^{-1}.$ \item Hermitian analyticity: \quad $S(\zeta)^{-1} = S(-\zeta).$ \item CPT invariance: \quad $J^{\otimes 2} \mathbb{F} S(\zeta) \mathbb{F} J^{\otimes 2} = S(\zeta)^\dagger.$ \item Yang-Baxter equation: \\$(S(\zeta) \otimes \mathbbm{1}_{\mathcal{K}}) (\mathbbm{1}_{\mathcal{K}} \otimes S(\zeta+\zeta')) (S(\zeta') \otimes \mathbbm{1}_{\mathcal{K}}) = (\mathbbm{1}_{\mathcal{K}} \otimes S(\zeta')) (S(\zeta+\zeta') \otimes \mathbbm{1}_{\mathcal{K}})(\mathbbm{1}_{\mathcal{K}} \otimes S(\zeta)).$ \item Crossing symmetry: \\ $\forall \, u_i,v_i \in \mathcal{K}, i=1,2:$ \; $(u_1 \otimes u_2, S(i\pi-\zeta) \, v_1 \otimes v_2)_{\mathcal{K}^{\otimes 2}} = (J v_1 \otimes u_1, S(\zeta) \, v_2 \otimes J u_2)_{\mathcal{K}^{\otimes 2}}. $ \item Translational invariance: \\ $(E_m\otimes E_{m'})S(\zeta) = S(\zeta) (E_{m'}\otimes E_m), \quad m,m'\in\mathfrak{M}.$ \item $\mathcal{G}$ invariance: \\ $\forall \, g \in \mathcal{G}: \quad [S(\zeta),V(g)^{\otimes 2}] = 0.$ \end{enumerate} An S-function is called \emph{regular} iff \begin{enumerate}[label=(S\arabic*),ref=(S\arabic*)] \item Regularity: \quad $\exists \kappa > 0: \quad S\restriction_{\mathbb{S}(-\kappa,\kappa)} \text{ is analytic and bounded.}$ In this case, $\kappa(S)$ denotes the supremum of such $\kappa$'s. \end{enumerate} \end{defn}

-\begin{rem} The S-function (also referred to as auxiliary scattering function \cite[Eq.~\lParent 2.7\rParent]{BFKZ99}) is the central object to define the interaction of the model.
-It is closely related to the two-to-two-particle scattering matrix of the model, differing from it only by a ``statistics factor'', namely $-1$ on a product state of two fermions and $+1$ on fermion-boson- or boson-boson-vectors.
-The full scattering matrix is given as a product of two-to-two-particle scattering matrices of all participating combinations of one-particle states (see, e.g., \cite[Sec.~2]{BFKZ99} and \cite[Secs.~5--6]{BC21}). \end{rem}
+\begin{rem} The S-function is the central object to define the interaction of the model.
+It is also referred to as auxiliary scattering function \cite[Eq.~\lParent 2.7\rParent]{BFKZ99} and closely related to the two-by-two-particle scattering matrix of the model, differing from it only by a ``statistics factor'', namely $-1$ on a product state of two fermions and $+1$ on fermion-boson- or boson-boson-vectors.
+The full scattering matrix is given as a product of two-by-two-particle scattering matrices of all participating combinations of one-particle states; see, e.g., \cite[Sec.~2]{BFKZ99} and \cite[Secs.~5--6]{BC21}. \end{rem}

 \begin{rem} In examples below, we will choose a basis of $\mathcal{K}$ such that $J$ is given by $(J v)^\alpha = \overline{v^{\bar\alpha}}$ for $v\in\mathcal{K}$; here $\alpha \mapsto \bar\alpha$ is an involutive permutation on $\{1, \ldots ,\dim \mathcal{K}\}$, i.e., $\overline{\overline{\alpha}} = \alpha$.
 Then the relations \ref{sunit}, \ref{sherm}, \ref{scross}, and \ref{scpt} amount to unitarity plus the following conditions: